 Families and businesses made the most of the solutions offered by the financial sector during the coronavirus crisis.
 For example, at the peak of the bank support measures, the outstanding amount of deferred mortgage loans was €13.1 billion and €24.3 billion for business loans.
-At the same time, outstanding loans under State Guarantee I amounted to €1.7 billion and under State Guarantee II to over half a billion explicitly addressed businesses and individuals, urging them to talk to their banks.
+At the same time, outstanding loans under State Guarantee I amounted to €1.7 billion and under State Guarantee II to over half a billion euros.